oktayd98/currency-api/README.md

 - Schedule rake task with `whenever --update-crontab`
 - Start development server with `rails s` in port 3000

+> After stop the server you have to clean crontab file with `crontab -r`.
+Otherwise the cron job keep running even though you stop the server.

+> Update .env file with your fixer.io apikey

 > If you want to run the application on a different port please update frontend `.env` file

-> Update .env file with your fixer.io apikey